-These 2-Ingredient Oatmeal Cookies with applesauce are delicious no-sugar-added breakfast cookies or for kids healthy snacking in their lunchbox.
+These 2-Ingredient Oatmeal Cookies with applesauce are delicious no-sugar-added breakfast cookies or kid-friendly healthy snacks in their lunchbox.

 Plus, these cookies are also baby-friendly, with no sugar added, and made entirely with natural ingredients.

-An oatmeal apple cookie is an easy healthy breakfast cookie or snack that is also naturally:
+An oatmeal apple cookie is an easy healthy breakfast cookie or snack that is also natural:

 How To Make 2-Ingredient Oatmeal Cookies Without Bananas

 I’ve recently shared a 2-Ingredient Banana And Oat Cookie recipe that I love to reuse all my ripe bananas.

 It’s true that bananas make delicious oatmeal cookies in a minute, and it’s also convenient as a way of using overripe bananas!